jamesfgreene/hmacSign/README.md

 DESCRIPTION:

-Sign an API request using HMAC and an expiration time.
+Sign an API request using HMAC, including an expiration time of 60 seconds from the time the checksum is initially generated.

 Includes: